 This low-calorie sweet potato casserole recipe is a lightened version of the Thanksgiving classic.
-Traditional sweet potato casserole has healthy sweet potatoes but is made less healthy with lots of added sugar and butter.
+Traditional sweet potato casserole has those delicious sweet potatoes we all love but also has lots of added sugar and butter.
 This recipe is missing the fat and calories of the original, but it certainly is not missing the marshmallows, nuts, and flavor.

 A bit of brown sugar plus seasonings of cinnamon, nutmeg, and vanilla extract help to make this dish sweet without being too sweet.
 And just so you don't miss out on the marshmallows that are a favorite of most, a few marshmallows are included in the topping.